neverfap-deluxe/nfd-api/content/email_ten_day_meditation/tdm-day-3.md

 ---

+## Day 3 - Developing Our Capacity For Awareness

+Welcome to Day 3 of the 10 Day Meditation Primer.

+In today's meditation we will be focusing on

+## Script

 Hello and welcome to the NeverFap Deluxe 10 day meditation primer.

 My name is Julius Reade, and on day two, we are going to continue exploring this idea of awareness.